TZWwww/EvIT/README.md

-# EvIT
+# EvIT:Event-Oriented Instruction Tuning
-Event-Oriented Instruction Tuning
+Code and data for "EVIT: Event-Oriented Instruction Tuning for Event Reasoning".